abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 As you might already suspect, the interesting part is expressing the sum of two sets using functions.
 To do that, we have to go back to the conceptual part of the definition.
 We said that sums express an _or_ relation between two things.

-A property of every _or_ relation is that if something is an $A$ that something is also an $A \vee B$, same for $B$ (The $\vee$ symbol means _or_ by the way).
+A property of every _or_ relation is that if something is an $A$ that something is also an $A \vee B$ (The $\vee$ symbol means _or_ by the way).
 For example, if my hair is _brown_, then my hair is also _either blond or brown_.
 This is what _or_ means, right?
 This property can be expressed as a function, two functions actually --- one for each set that takes part in the sum relation (for example, if parents are either mothers or fathers, then there surely exist functions $mothers → parents$ and $fathers → parents$).

 ![Coproduct, external diagram](../02_category/coproduct_external.svg)

-As you might have already noticed, this definition is pretty similar to the definition of the product from the previous section.
+As you might have already noticed, this definition is pretty similar to the definition of the product from the previous section --- the difference being reversed arrows.
 And the similarities don't end here.
 As with products, we have sets that can be thought of as _impostor_ sums --- ones for which these functions exist, but which also contain additional information.

 ![Coproduct, external diagram](../02_category/coproduct_candidates.svg)